JamesBracken/Jamies-Gym/README.md

 [//]: <> (Deployment How to run this project locally scripts needed to run or envirionment variables) This webpage does not require any environmental variables or scripts
 [//]: <> (Credits)
+[W3schools](https://www.w3schools.com/) Used them a lot for code I was not sure about [Codeinstitute](https://www.w3schools.com/) Using code institute videos I followed some of the structure for readme files